 As a recitalist, she has appeared at Caramoor, Jeu de Paume, France, Symphony Hall in Shanghai, the Flagler Museum, the 92nd St. Y, Carnegie Hall, Weill Recital Hall, and Alice Tully Hall.
 She has collaborated with St. Luke’s Chamber Ensemble, Carter Brey, Ani Kavafian, David Shifrin, Elizabeth Mann, Marya Martin, Marie-Elisabeth Hecker and Paul Neubauer, and has performed as soloist with the Atlanta, Philadelphia and Shanghai Symphony Orchestras, to mention but a few.
 Ms. Weng Friedman has conducted master classes at the Shanghai and Beijing conservatories and is on the faculty of the Mannes School of Music.

 Ms. Weng Friedman was the music supervisor and recording artist for the award- winning film documentary “Frames of Life” as well as for the documentaries “Living Liberty” and “Morris Engle: The Independent”.
-Always interested in performing in new and different venues, Ms. Weng Friedman was invited to perform for New York, Paris Couture Fashion Week, 2008-2009 and 2010 – 2011 season.
-Ms. Weng Friedman is the creator of “The Music Bee Club” interactive classical music apps series for children ages 2-8; for the iPad and iPad mini featuring world class musicians, such as Carter Brey and Elizabeth Mann, produced by twelve time Grammy Award winner David Frost.
+She is the creator of “The Music Bee Club” interactive classical music apps series for children ages 2-8 featuring world class musicians, such as Carter Brey and Elizabeth Mann, produced by twelve time Grammy Award winner David Frost.